 Church/Presbytery

-(Book of Discipl ine 7-2, 7-3)
+, , , , (Book of D Discipline 7-2, 7- -3)

 Accuser

 VS.

 Accused

+neeuseu

-The hereby appoints
+The (Church or Pres sbytery) hereby appoints

-(Church or Presbyter

-to serve as a judicial investigative committee fo concerning the offense(s) against the accused a with its recommendations.
+to serve as a judicial investigative committee for the limited purpose of gathering evidence concerning the offense(s) against the accused and to report its findings to the court along with its recommendations.

-Signature of Clerk Date Signed
+Signature of Clerk

+Date Signed